10 Surprising medical research statistics for Clinical Trials Day

-[Updated May 20, 2019] Today is Clinical Trials Day, a day to celebrate the thousands of medical research volunteers who participate in trials for a wide range of conditions – and a day to raise awareness of the fact that even more volunteers are needed to push medical research forward.
-Today, share your clinical trial story with #CTD2019.
-Let's spread the word for progress.
+Clinical Trials Day takes place on May 20 each year, and is a day to celebrate the thousands of medical research volunteers who participate in trials for a wide range of conditions.
+It's also a day to raise awareness of the fact that even more volunteers are needed to push medical research forward.

 - More than 18,000 clinical trials are actively recruiting patients in the U.S.

 - The FDA approved 309 new drugs between 2011 and 2018, 38 per year on average.